Tennessee Titans vs. Houston Texans NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Texans stats and trends

-- In Houston's nine games this season, it has four wins against the spread.

-- This season, the Texans have just two against the spread wins in five games as an underdog of 10 points or more.
+- This year, the Texans have just two ATS wins in five games as an underdog of 10 points or more.

-- Houston has eclipsed the over/under in 44.4% of its opportunities this year (four times over nine games with a set point total).

 Home and road insights